Creating External Credentials for enosix Sync

 - Sequence Number (in case you have more than one Principal and one has to be prioritized over the other)

-- Go back to Named Credentials tab and create a New non-legacy Named Credential:
+- Go back to Named Credentials tab and create a new named credential (do not create a legacy named credential):

 - Label